-Stage 0: The cancer has not grown below the superficial (surface) layer of skin, and it has not spread to lymph nodes or distant parts of the body (Tis or Ta; N0, M0).
+Stage 0: The cancer has not grown below the surface layer of skin, and it has not spread to lymph nodes or distant parts of the body (Tis or Ta; N0, M0).

-Stage I: A low-grade cancer that has grown just below the superficial layer of skin.
+Stage I: A low-grade cancer that has grown just below the surface layer of skin.
 It has not spread to lymph nodes or distant parts of the body (T1a, N0, M0).

 Stage II: The cancer is invasive and is high grade and/or has grown into blood or lymph vessels and/or into the internal chambers of the penis and/or the urethra.
 It has not spread to lymph nodes or distant parts of the body (T1b, T2, or T3; N0, M0).

-Stage IIIa: The cancer has grown no further than the urethra, and has spread to one groin lymph node, but has not spread to distant parts of the body (T1, T2, or T3; N1, M0).
+Stage IIIa: The tumor does not extend beyond the penis and urethra and has spread to one groin lymph node, but it has not spread to distant parts of the body (T1, T2, or T3; N1, M0).

-Stage IIIb: The cancer has grown no further than the urethra, and has spread to more than one groin lymph node, but it has not spread to pelvic lymph nodes or distant parts of the body (T1, T2, or T3; N2, M0).
+Stage IIIb: The tumor does not extend beyond the penis and urethra, and has spread to more than one groin lymph node, but it has not spread to pelvic lymph nodes or distant parts of the body (T1, T2, or T3; N2, M0).

 Stage IV: Any of the following:

-- The cancer has grown into nearby tissues (T4, any N, any M).
+- The cancer has grown into nearby tissues such as the pubic bone, the scrotum, or the prostate (T4, any N, any M).

-- The cancer has spread to one or more inguinal (groin) lymph nodes, and it has grown from that lymph node into the surrounding tissue in the groin (any T, N3, any M).
+- The cancer has spread to one or more lymph nodes in the groin, and it has grown from that lymph node into the surrounding tissue in the groin (any T, N3, M0).

-- The cancer has spread to at least one lymph node in the pelvis (any T, N3, any M) and/or to distant lymph nodes outside the pelvis or to other parts of the body (any T, any N, M1).
+- The cancer has spread to at least one lymph node in the pelvis (any T, N3, M0) and/or to distant lymph nodes outside the pelvis or to other parts of the body (any T, any N, M1).